GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

 ## Step 2.
 Sign in using initial password

-<details> <summary style="font-size:20px;font-weight:bold">Sign in to TechPass using your TechPass username and initial password</summary>
+<details> <summary style="font-size:20px;font-weight:bold">Sign in to TechPass account using your TechPass username and initial password</summary>

  1. Go to the required Docs portal environment and click **Login**.